 Her research has been funded by the Mexican National Council for Science and Technology (CONACYT), The MacArthur Foundation, The British Academy, The Santander Chair of Excellence, and The Leverhulme Trust.

-Covadonga is currently an Associate Professor at ICADE (Madrid).
-She teaches courses on International Political Economy and on Political Economy of International Migration.
+Covadonga is currently Beatriz Galindo Senior Professor at UNED (Madrid).
+She teaches courses on International and Comparative Political Economy and on Political Economy of International Migration.